 The funded ratio and pension funding shortfall are not the sole indicators of the health of a pension plan.
 Understanding the size of unfunded liabilities relative to the size of a state’s economy gives a sense of what scale of resources will be needed from a local tax base to improve funded status.

-Today, only one in five statewide pension plans are considered economically resilient, according to the Equable Institute report, which means holding assets that cover 90% or more of promised public employee pension benefits for at least a few consistent years.
+Today, only 26% of all statewide pension plans are considered economically resilient, according to the Equable Institute report, which means holding assets that cover 90% or more of promised public employee pension benefits for at least a few consistent years.

 How will underfunded public pension funds cover promised benefits for workers?